Alisha-lal/doclens-document-intelligence/README.md

 FastAPI provides a clean API layer around these components.

----

 ## Why Gemini?

 The task focuses on document understanding rather than model training.

 A capable hosted LLM provides practical summarization and question-answering capabilities within the project scope.

----

-## Why Gemini 3.5 Flash Lite?

-The production deployment uses Gemini 3.5 Flash Lite as a lightweight model suitable for document summarization, structured analysis, and document Q&A while keeping the application responsive and practical for an MVP.

----

 ## Why PyMuPDF?

 PyMuPDF provides efficient PDF text and page extraction with relatively few dependencies.

----

 ## Why Tesseract?